HOW DO MULTIFOCAL CONTACT LENSES WORK?

 By providing two different vision powers, multifocal lenses work perfectly to:

-- Give you the ability to judge distances more precisely (especially useful if you drive frequently or interaction with machinery)
+Give you the ability to judge distances more precisely (especially useful if you drive frequently or interact with machinery)

-- May help delay worsening of presbyopia by relieving vision “stress” to the eye’s muscles and nerves
+May help delay the worsening of presbyopia by relieving vision “stress” on the eye’s muscles and nerves

 To find out more about multifocal contact lenses, call Optics&EYECARE today.